-In this case, if the defendant had pled guilty to the crimes charged and requested a jury trial to determine whether he should not be held criminally liable by reason of a mental disease or defect, the defense would have been able to call Dr. Lytton to testify as an expert witness..
-Due to her exhaustive research and interviews, and due to her conclusion that the defendant should not be held criminally liable for his conduct, there was a strong possibility that the jury could have accepted her expert conclusion and found the defendant not guilty by reason of mental disease or defect.
+In this case, if the defendant had pled guilty to the crimes charged and requested a jury trial to determine whether he should not be held criminally liable by reason of a mental disease or defect, the defense would have been able to call Dr. Lytton to testify as an expert witness on behalf of the defendant.
+Due to her exhaustive research and interviews in this matter, and due to her strong conclusion that the defendant should not be held criminally liable for his conduct by reason of mental disease or defect, there was a strong possibility that the jury could have accepted her expert conclusion and found the defendant not guilty by reason of mental disease or defect.

-There is nothing in the record to indicate that defense counsel had ever given that information to the defendant.
+There is nothing in the record to indicate that defense counsel ever gave that information to the defendant.
 Had the defendant been given this information by counsel, and advised that he could still go to trial on that issue even if he pled guilty to the crimes charged, there is a reasonable probability that he would not have waived his plea of not guilty by reason of mental disease or defect.
-That is particularly true due to the fact that by waiving that plea, he was facing, at the very least, fifty years in prison, and at the most, ninety years in prison.
+That is particularly true due to the fact that by waiving that plea, he was facing at the very least fifty years in prison, and at the most ninety years in prison.
 As it was, of course, he received eighty years in prison.

-This issue was raised in the postconviction motion filed on behalf of the defendant.
+This issue was raised in the postconviction motion filed by appellate counsel on behalf of the defendant.
 In response, the Circuit Court held in its Decision and Order of February 14, 2011 that, "There was a very extensive record made during the plea hearing about the defendant's desire to withdraw his original plea of not guilty by reason of mental disease or defect."
 (R.36, p.
 2; App. p.
 A98).
 The Court also noted that the defendant's attorneys said that they had "explained to the defendant that experts were retained who would be prepared to testify in his favor" but that "he's informed us he wishes to accept responsibility by entering the pleas."
 (R. 36, pp. 2-3; App. pp. A98- A99).